MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-machine-groups.md

 1. Ensure that you are signed into the machine you want to set up.

-1. Ensure you have the [latest version](install.md#install-power-automate-desktop) of Power Automate Desktop installed.
+1. Ensure you have the [latest version](install.md#install-power-automate-desktop) of Power Automate for desktop installed.

-1. Select **Launch it now** then skip to step 13, or open Power Automate Desktop manually on your machine.
+1. Select **Launch it now** then skip to step 13, or open Power Automate manually on your machine.

 1. Select **Settings**.